hisergiorojas/codecheck2/build-instructions.md

 a time.
 The `comrun` service compiles and runs student programs, isolated from the web app and separately scalable.

-Here is how to deploy the `comrun` service to Google Cloud.
+We would be deploying the `comrun` service to [Google Cloud](https://cloud.google.com/).

-Make a Google Cloud Run project.
-Define a service `comrun`.
+Create a [Google Cloud Run](https://console.cloud.google.com/run?project) project and a define a service for `comrun`.

 After creating a project look for the project id